 South East Data, Assessment, and Review (SEDAR) is a joint process for stock assessment and review of the South Atlantic, Gulf of Mexico, and Caribbean Fishery Management Councils; NOAA Fisheries, SEFSC and SERO; and the Atlantic and Gulf States Marine Fisheries Commissions.
 SEDAR is organized around three workshops: data, assessment, and review.
 Input data are compiled during the data workshop, population models are developed during the assessment workshop, and an independent peer review of the data and assessment models is provided by the review workshop.
 The assessment review panel is composed of stock assessment experts, other scientists, and representatives of councils, fishing industries, and non-governmental conservation organizations.
-Final SEDAR documents include a data report produced by the data workshop, a stock assessment review panel workshop, and the assessment and drafted during the assessment review panel workshop, and the collected stock assessment documents considered in the SEDAR process.
+Final SEDAR documents include a data report produced by the data workshop, a stock assessment report produced by the assessment workshops, an advisory report and a review consensus report evaluating the assessment and drafted during the assessment review panel workshop, and the collected stock assessment documents considered in the SEDAR process.